This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Remove from the heat, adjust the consistency to your preference by either adding additional chicken broth for a thinner sauce or allowing to reduce further for a thicker sauce.

-• To serve: Remove and discard the bay leave and the remains of the thyme sprig.
+• To serve: Remove and discard the bay leaves and the remains of the thyme sprig.
 Ladle the gumbo into soup plates.
 Serve a small dish of file powder for guests to sprinkle on their serving if desired.
 Serve with white rice and garnish with chopped parsley.

 Notes